bcgov/nr-polaris-docs/DEPLOY.md

 3. Select the tag (release) to deploy.
 4. Click **"Run workflow"** to start deployment.
 5. Click the link to the deployment job in the workflow logs to view the deployment job progress.
+6. The workflow will automatically deploy to development.
+7. The workflow will pause for approval before proceeding with each deployment to test and prod.

 ## Configuring the Polaris Pipeline